 Writing is a solitary activity.
 It just is.
 Hours on end, alone with nothing but our keyboard, our characters, and a Spotify playlist.
 Writing is lonely.

 Hours in solitude can lead to loneliness, and loneliness can lead to increases in cortisol (often called the ‘stress hormone’).
-All that time alone, writing and planning your book can lead to loneliness and the accompanying symptoms.
-And the stress that builds because of loneliness and solitude bleeds through to other aspects of your life.
+The stress that builds because of loneliness and solitude bleeds through to other aspects of your life.

 Writing will always be a solitary activity, so we have to find ways to avoid the stressor of loneliness.